 The NPC Standing Committee (NPCSC) is soliciting public comments on a new draft amendment to the Criminal Procedure Law (刑事诉讼法) that it just considered at its session last month.
 The comments period ends on June 7, 2018.
 We expect the amendment to pass by late August at the latest.

-The draft is currently only available in Chinese (PDF).
+The original Chinese (PDF) version is available here.
 An English translation is available on China Law Translate.
 Its accompanying explanation can be read here.

 Continue reading “NPCSC Solicits Public Comments on Draft Amendment to Criminal Procedure Law (Trial in Absentia Procedures Translated) (UPDATED)”